xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

     section <<< ButtonRow("Button\(index)") { $0.title = "Some title" }
 }

-// replace rows from 3 to 7 by a checkRow section_two.replaceRange(3..<7, with: [CheckRow("checkRow")])
+// replace rows from 3 to 7 with a checkRow section_two.replaceRange(3..<7, with: [CheckRow("checkRow")])

 // we can also look up for CheckRows inside a section by..